danielwrobert/WP-Recent-Tweets-Widget/readme.md

 ##Description

-This is the code from an upcoming wp.tuts+ tutorial:
+This is the code from a WPtuts+ tutorial (http://bit.ly/MezBpc):

 To use it just add it to your plug-in folder.